Pushed: the Painful Truth about Childbirth and Modern Maternity Care

 by Jennifer Block

 ***A Best Book of 2007***

 According to writer and editor Block, “the United States has the most intense and widespread medical management of birth” in the world, and yet “ranks near the bottom among industrialized countries in maternal and infant mortality.”

 Block shows how, in transforming childbirth into a business, hospitals have turned “procedures and devices developed for the treatment of abnormality” into routine practice, performed for no reason than “speeding up and ordering an unpredictable…process”; for instance, the U.S. cesarean section rate tripled in the 1970s, and has doubled since then.
 Block looks into a growing contingent of parents-to-be exploring alternatives to the hospital-and the attendant likelihood of medical intervention-by seeking out birthing centers and options for home-birth.

-This provocative, highly readable expose raises questions of great consequence for anyone planning to have a baby in U.S., as well as those interested or involved in women's health care.
+This provocative, highly readable expose raises questions of great consequence for anyone planning to have a baby in the U.S., as well as those interested or involved in women’s health care.